 The facilities are available for private, community, and corporate event rentals as well as a film location.

 A global community sharing stories and the experiences of Nikkei around the world.
 Read new stories added daily, watch life history video interviews, find Nikkei events, and more.

 The National Center for the Preservation of Democracy artists fellowship program is a collaboration between the NCPD@JANM and AAAJ-LA funded by Artists At Work (AAW).

 NEH Landmarks workshop for teachers

-Little Tokyo: How History Shapes a Community Across Generations will examine history through the neighborhood of Little Tokyo in two week-long workshops this summer.
+Little Tokyo: How History Shapes a Community Across Generations examined history through the neighborhood of Little Tokyo in two week-long workshops this summer.

 Explore tributes to those whose lives were forever changed by the World War II incarceration of Japanese Americans.

 The Remembrance Project was an effort to a build a permanent “living museum” online featuring the stories of those whose lives were forever changed by the signing of Executive Order 9066 by President Roosevelt on February 19, 1942.
 The order instigated indignities and injustices for over 285,000 people of Japanese ancestry residing in the U.S. and abroad.
 The project was conceived as a commemoration of the 70th anniversary of this historic event.

 The Remembrance Project is now closed to new participants, but visitors can still explore the many tributes from individuals and families that are archived on this site.